 The Investment Manager may follow a risk based methodology to allocate capital.
-Each strategy and group receive a risk budget, with on average, the majority of budget allocated to the Risk-off convexity group.
-Risk budgets are then translated into capital weights.
-The higher the risk, the less capital it gets.
-At the global portfolio level, a volatility target mechanism is applied.
+Each strategy and group are assigned market risk tolerance levels, with on average, the majority of the authorized market risk exposures allocated to the Risk-off convexity group.